Calculating Cash On Cash Return – Make a Smart Investment

 Acquisition Costs is the initial costs of purchasing the property.
 The cash required for financing up front.
 The down payment is the amount of money you contribute to a financing deal.
 The bank funds the remainder of the purchase price in the form of a mortgage.

 Just like buying a home, you should put 20% down.
 PMI is like throwing away money.
-We went with a fixed rate mortgage like most investors because it allows you to have control of costs way into the future.
+We went with a fixed rate mortgage for most investors because it allows you to have control of costs way into the future.

 You would also account for the closing costs here.
 The cost of the transaction or closing costs are fees paid at the closing of a transaction.
 Often included in these expenses are the mortgage origination fee, appraisal, and escrowed property taxes.
 If you are paying for the property in all cash these costs will be less.
 You also want to count any major renovations costs as well.